hcblmnla/flame/README.md

 # Flame

 The Chaos game implementation.
-Pure Java with picocli
+Pure Java with picocli.
+The project is old, the code is not perfect, but..

 ## Example